 - Real-time recording and direct monitoring

-- Now compatible with iPad
+- Now with iPad functionality

 - Optimized for best performance on your Mac or iPad